Ben Burns: Richard Wright

 During the 1950s, Burns had a disagreement with Richard Wright, a long-time friend, over an article by Wright on “the Shame of Chicago,” about the plight of the local black community, which had been submitted for publication to Ebony.
 Burns wanted to publish the article, but Ebonys publisher, John H. Johnson, was against it.
 Johnson would only agree to publish Wright's article if, in order to appease advertisers, Burns would write an editorial publicly denouncing the article, which he did.
 Later, another similar piece by Wright, solicited by Burns, was rejected by Johnson.
 After Wright's death, some critics claimed Burns was in a “continuing feud” with Wright, and accused him of “skullduggery”; Burns defended his actions in his memoir.

 Recognition and influence

-A statement of Burns' influence appeared in the Chicago Defender obituary, which stated that Burns “pioneered in creating and editing the first commercially successful African American magazines and was the former editor in chief of the Chicago Defender who trained many Black writers in all phases of print journalism.”
+A statement of Burns's influence appeared in the Chicago Defender obituary, which stated that Burns “pioneered in creating and editing the first commercially successful African American magazines and was the former editor in chief of the Chicago Defender who trained many Black writers in all phases of print journalism.”
 The documentary record he accumulated during those years, and later donated to the Chicago Public Library, is a “gold mine” of information on the history of black journalism.
 “For students of African American history and Black journalism,” the Defender editorial stated in reference to the Burns papers, “it is a collection that demands to be seen.”

 In 1997, Burns was named to the Hall of Achievement at Northwestern University's Medill School of Journalism."Hall of Achievement: Ben Burns," Medill Northwestern University, updated September 2010.